 Views:

-All documents giving evidence of name, name change, citizenship, or residency status should be certified (witnessed/notarised) as "true copies" of the original document by a person of suitable authority.
+All documents giving evidence of name, name change, citizenship, or residency status must be certified (witnessed/notarised) as "true copies" of the original document by a person of suitable authority.

 A Justice of the Peace (JP) is authorised to certify copies of documents for you.
 If you are in New Zealand, look through the list on the Royal Federation of NZ Justices' Associations website to find a JP in your area: